JanDerogee/TeleJukebox/README.md

 For some reason some Pro Micro's require drivers while others are recognized straight out of the box.
 For those who have a Sparkfun Pro Micro and are in need of drivers the following information can be helpfull:

-Add in the Arduino IDE instellingen the following line to the list of boards manager URL’s:
+Add in the Arduino IDE instellingen the following line to the list of boards manager URLâ€™s:
 https://raw.githubusercontent.com/sparkfun/Arduino_Boards/master/IDE_Board_Manager/package_sparkfun_index.json

-Then you can select in the boards manager ‘Sparkfun AVR boards’ and install it.
-Choose 'Sparkfun Pro Micro’ and make sure to select the 5V version.
+Then you can select in the boards manager â€˜Sparkfun AVR boardsâ€™ and install it.
+Choose 'Sparkfun Pro Microâ€™ and make sure to select the 5V version.

 The USB driver consists of a .inf and a .cat file, which can be downloaded from github:
 https://github.com/sparkfun/Arduino_Boards/raw/master/sparkfun/avr/signed_driver/sparkfun.inf